nus-cs2103-AY1617S1/addressbook-level4/docs/AboutUs.md

   *  Wrote JUnit test cases for AddCommandTest and SetStorageTest.
   *  Contributed to enhancing functionalities and fixing bugs for start time and end time.
   *  Designed priority class
+  * Designed command summary in html file.
+Added a listener to detect the press of ENTER key to close the command summary window.

 -----